Book Review: Lighttpd by Andre Bogus

 Lighttpd book's front cover

 After the installation process, Bogus describes the basic configuration of a Lighttpd server.
-He includes a nice regular-expressions tutorial, and thus save the reader time by not having to read and learn the subject elsewhere.
-Having a regex tutorial together with the url rewriting and selectors sections is indeed useful and serves as a nice reference to experienced users too.
+He includes a nice regular-expressions tutorial, and thus saves the reader time by not having to read and learn the subject elsewhere.
+Having a regex tutorial together with the URL rewriting and selectors sections is indeed useful and serves as a nice reference for experienced users too.

 The next chapters (7-9) cover securing and optimizing the Lighttpd installation.
-They describe methods that are important to every Lighttpd user, whether he a single user or a system admin managing many corporate servers.
-Focusing on security is important for todays web-applications that many times contains users’ sensitive data and are focused by malicious activity.
+They describe methods that are important to every Lighttpd user, whether he is a single user or a system admin managing many corporate servers.
+Focusing on security is important for today’s web applications, which often contain users’ sensitive data and are targeted by malicious activity.

-In chapters 11 the author overviews installation of many popular applications such as Ruby on Rails, WordPress, MediaWiki, Trac, AWStat and AjaxTerm.
+In chapter 11, the author overviews the installation of many popular applications such as Ruby on Rails, WordPress, MediaWiki, Trac, AWStat, and AjaxTerm.
 While the overview guides you through the basic installation, I felt that sometimes it doesn’t go all the way.
-For example, in the WordPress overview, the users is ends of WordPress installed but without clean urls, an important feature in my opinion.
-While clean urls for WordPress under Lighttpd is well documented in the internet (when I’ve moved my blog to Lighttpd I’ve wrote about configuring WordPress permalinks using mod_rewrite), I think it could have been better to describe it too in the book itself, or at least give a reference to some other guide.
+For example, in the WordPress overview, the user ends up with WordPress installed but without clean URLs, an important feature in my opinion.
+While clean URLs for WordPress under Lighttpd are well documented on the internet (when I moved my blog to Lighttpd I wrote about configuring WordPress permalinks using mod_rewrite), I think it could have been better to describe that too in the book itself, or at least give a reference to some other guide.

 Chapters 12 and 13 cover more advanced topics like server-side scripting with Lua and writing custom Lighttpd modules.
-While I’m not sure if the average user will find this topics of interest, they surely be of help to more advanced users looking to extend Lighttpd’s features.
+While I’m not sure if the average user will find these topics of interest, they will surely be of help to more advanced users looking to extend Lighttpd’s features.

 Overall, I’ve found this book to be a nice reference and manual for Lighttpd.
-It goes through from basic setup to more the advanced topics of custom modules.
-While I think it will be more appropriate for novices, I believe advanced users and system admins may find it beneficial too, even as only a reference to Lighttpd.
-Packt publishing offers the book in two forms: a regular old fashioned paperback and a DRM-free eBook (in PDF) allowing both printing and copy-pasting.
+It goes through everything from basic setup to the more advanced topics of custom modules.
+While I think it will be more appropriate for novices, I believe advanced users and system admins may find it beneficial too, even if only as a reference to Lighttpd.
+Packt Publishing offers the book in two forms: a regular old-fashioned paperback and a DRM-free eBook (in PDF), allowing both printing and copy-pasting.
 I found the eBook a nice way to read, especially since it provides a simple way to copy and paste the configuration and code examples from the book.

-Disclosure: I receive a 12% percent referral commission for every Lighttpd book sold through the above links.
+Disclosure: I receive a 12% referral commission for every Lighttpd book sold through the above links.

 2 thoughts on “Book Review: Lighttpd by Andre Bogus”